 Based on the October 26, 2018 Preparing For Any Action That May Occur Within The Range Of The Mojave Desert Tortoise guidelines, the action area is considered a "smaller project."
 A smaller project is one that is smaller than 500 acres.
 For smaller projects, the number of tortoises affected is likely to be too small for statistical treatment; the goal with surveying these areas is to determine whether desert tortoise is likely to be present and to determine any areas of concentrated use (October 26, 2018 Guidelines).
-Based on our results, we have determined that the action area has desert tortoise present in the 32.75 acre proposed mine expansion area.
+Based on our results, we have determined that the action area has desert tortoise present in the 81.92 acre proposed mine expansion area.

-HES recommends that consultation should be initiated with the Bureau of Land Management, USFWS, and the CDFW prior to commencing any mining activities in the action area.
+In order to establish appropriate avoidance and minimization measures and/or mitigation measures for desert tortoise consultation should be initiated with the Bureau of Land Management, USFWS, and the CDFW prior to commencing any ground disturbing activities in the project area.
+Any impacts to desert tortoise would require a Federal Endangered Species Act Section 10 ITP and CESA 2081 ITP.